Last updated Feb. 9, 2022, by Teresa Carvalho, MS

-Kynmobi (apomorphine hydrochloride) is a sublingual (under the tongue) formulation of apomorphine developed by Sunovion to reduce off episodes in Parkinson’s disease.
+Kynmobi (apomorphine hydrochloride) is a sublingual or under-the-tongue formulation of apomorphine developed by Sunovion to reduce off episodes in Parkinson’s disease.
 Off episodes occur when symptoms reappear as a therapy wears off, before the next dose takes effect.

-The U.S. Food and Drug Administration (FDA) approved Kynmobi in May 2020.
-A similar medication, called Apokyn, is also approved to treat off episodes in these patients.
-However, Apokyn is an injection treatment with side effects can cause pain, nausea, and injection-site reactions.
+A similar medication, called Apokyn and marketed by Supernus Pharmaceuticals, also is approved to treat off episodes in these patients.
+However, Apokyn is an injection treatment with side effects that can cause pain and injection-site reactions.

 How does Kynmobi work?